 - If you like to be more active and do some surfing then head just south of the village to the water sports beach (Piedra Playa) with its 1.5km of sand and some great waves.

 Fortunately, you will not find row upon row of sunbeds, umbrellas, or any of the other tourist rubbish, found on some other beaches in Fuerteventura.
 Just wonderful, natural, unspoiled beaches with lovely sand and clear water.

 The beaches to the north of El Cotillo

 - To get to these beaches on foot.
 If you are arriving in El Cotillo on the no 8 bus from Corralejo then stay on it when it gets to the bus station and then get off at the bus stop through El Cotillo village, near the Cotillo Beach Hotel.
 You will see the start of the beaches when you get off so just head for those and walk along the various small beaches until you find one you like.
 It will take you about 10 minutes gentle stroll to get to La Concha Beach.

 - To get to these beaches by car.
-When you arrive in El Cotillo you will see the football ground on the right (with floodlights) so drive past this and take the first right hand turn which is signposted to Faro de Toston (the lighthouse) and there is a new large El Cotillo sign (more like a sculpture) at this junction.
+When you arrive in El Cotillo you will see the football ground on the right (with floodlights) so drive past this and take the first right-hand turn which is signposted to Faro de Toston (the lighthouse) and there is a new large El Cotillo sign (more like a sculpture) at this junction.
 Follow that road through the village and past the Cotillo Beach Hotel (on your right).
-After another 500 metres the road turns 90º left and the runs along the coast behind the beaches.
-The most popular la Concha Beach is opposite the Azzurro restaurant with its own car park behind it.
+After another 500 metres the road turns 90º left and then runs along the coast behind the beaches.
+The most popular La Concha Beach is opposite the Azzurro restaurant with its own car park behind it.